-- Applying the highest standards of conduct and governance and taking full ownership of their duties. - Overseeing the financial performance of the Trust.

-- Ensuring that the Trust's practices reflect the 'seven principles of public life' (selflessness, integrity, objectivity, accountability, openness, honesty and leadership). - Ensuring that funds are received according to the academies funding agreement and are used only for the purposes intended. - Ensuring the Trust complies with any notices to improve issued to it by the ESFA and that these are published on the Trust's website within statutory timeframes. - Approving the annual budget, consolidated budget, central budget and each academy's budget, including challenging pupil number estimates. - Ensuring the Trust has sound internal control, risk management and assurance processes. - Ensuring that their decisions about levels of executive pay, including salary and benefits, follow a robust evidence-based process and are reflective of the individual's role and responsibilities. - Overseeing the financial performance of the organisation and making sure its money is well spent. - Approving the Trust's three-year financial plan. - Ensuring an appropriate scheme of delegation is in place. - Ensuring assets are effectively managed. - Approving purchases of goods, services and contracts over £60,000. - Approving formal tenders over £100,000. - Ensuring accurate accounting records are maintained. - Ensuring regularity and propriety in the use of the Trust's funds, and achieve economy, efficiency and effectiveness. - Appointing an ATLP Audit Committee to advise in the adequacy of financial and other controls and risk management arrangements, direct a programme of internal scrutiny, and consider the results and quality of external audit. - Receiving the annual audit report. - Approve the response to the Auditor's Management Letter. - Appointing the ATLP Finance Committee and approving its terms of reference. - Appointing the ATLP Audit Committee and approving its terms of reference. - Approving severance and compensation payments up to £50,000, after which they must seek the ESFA's approval. - Approving property lettings over one year and/or over £25,000. - Appointing, in writing, a senior executive leader who may be appointed as a trustee. - Appointing, in writing, an appropriate accounting officer that is the senior executive leader and must be employed by the trust. - Ensuring the roles of senior executive leader and accounting officer do not rotate. - Appointing an appropriately qualified and/or experienced CFOO who is employed by the trust.
+- Applying the highest standards of conduct and governance and taking full ownership of their duties. - Overseeing the financial performance of the Trust. - Ensuring that the Trust's practices reflect the 'seven principles of public life' (selflessness, integrity, objectivity, accountability, openness, honesty and leadership). - Ensuring that funds are received according to the schools' funding agreement and are used only for the purposes intended. - Ensuring the Trust complies with any notices to improve issued to it by the ESFA and that these are published on the Trust's website within statutory timeframes. - Approving the annual budget, consolidated budget, central budget and each school's budget, including challenging pupil number estimates. - Ensuring the Trust has sound internal control, risk management and assurance processes. - Ensuring that their decisions about levels of executive pay, including salary and benefits, follow a robust evidence-based process and are reflective of the individual's role and responsibilities. - Overseeing the financial performance of the organisation and making sure its money is well spent. - Approving the Trust's three-year financial plan. - Ensuring an appropriate scheme of delegation is in place.

-- Referring to the competency framework for governance to determine if any skills gaps are apparent and taking steps to mitigate these. - Referring and adhering to the six features of effective governance as set out in the 'Governance Handbook'. - Keeping the Trust's approach to internal scrutiny under review, considering any changes to the Trust's size, complexity or risk profile. - Taking advice from the ATLP Audit Committee and ensuring there is an appropriate, reasonable and timely response by the Trust's executive team to findings by auditors, taking opportunities to strengthen systems of financial management and control. - Appointing a clerk to support the board of trustees who is someone other than a trustee, principal or chief executive of the trust. - Keeping members informed about trust business. - Ensuring that financial plans are prepared and monitored to ensure the trust remains a going concern and is financially sustainable. - Taking an integrated approach to curriculum and financial planning and delivering the trusts educational priorities with the funding available. - Agreeing the whistleblowing policy and publish it on the Trust's website. - Reviewing the risk register annually. - Completing the School resource management self-assessment tool and submit to the ESFA.
+- Ensuring assets are effectively managed. - Approving purchases of goods, services and contracts over £60,000. - Approving formal tenders over £100,000. - Ensuring accurate accounting records are maintained. - Ensuring regularity and propriety in the use of the Trust's funds, and achieve economy, efficiency and effectiveness. - Appointing an ATLP Audit Committee to advise in the adequacy of financial and other controls and risk management arrangements, direct a programme of internal scrutiny, and consider the results and quality of external audit. - Receiving the annual audit report. - Approve the response to the Auditor's Management Letter. - Appointing the ATLP Finance Committee and approving its terms of reference. - Appointing the ATLP Audit Committee and approving its terms of reference. - Approving severance and compensation payments up to £50,000, after which they must seek the ESFA's approval. - Approving property lettings over one year and/or over £25,000. - Appointing, in writing, a senior executive leader who may be appointed as a trustee. - Appointing, in writing, an appropriate accounting officer that is the senior executive leader and must be employed by the trust. - Ensuring the roles of senior executive leader and accounting officer do not rotate. - Appointing an appropriately qualified and/or experienced CFOO who is employed by the trust. - Keeping the Trust's approach to internal scrutiny under review, considering any changes to the Trust's size, complexity or risk profile. - Taking advice from the ATLP Audit Committee and ensuring there is an appropriate, reasonable and timely response by the Trust's executive team to findings by auditors, taking opportunities to strengthen systems of financial management and control. - Ensuring that financial plans are prepared and monitored to ensure the trust remains a going concern and is financially sustainable. - Taking an integrated approach to curriculum and financial planning and delivering the trusts educational priorities with the funding available. - Agreeing the whistleblowing policy and publish it on the Trust's website. - Reviewing the risk register annually. - Completing the School resource management self-assessment tool and submit to the ESFA.

-2.3.
 The Accounting Officer is responsible for: